syncfusion-content/blazor-docs/blazor/numeric-textbox/customization.md

 ## Disable interaction in input

-You can disable cursor focus on the text box by setting `pointer-events` as `none` for input element as below,
+You can disable cursor focus and selection on the text box by setting `pointer-events` as `none` for input element as below,

 ```
 <style>